warframeblog/warframeblog/content/primes/how-to-get-bo-prime.md

 ---
-title: How To Get Bo Prime
-seoTitle: How To Get Bo Prime.
-How To Farm Bo Prime Relics?
-Bo Prime Unvaulted!
-date: 2019-04-30T20:46:02.713Z
+alongWithPrimeItems:
+- Loki Prime
+- Wyrm Prime
 author: warframe
-layout: post
-permalink: /primes/how-to-get-bo-prime/
 categories:
 - Primes
-generated: true
+date: 2019-07-26T19:43:36.933Z
+image: /images/primes/warframe-how-to-get-vaulted-bo-prime.jpg
 itemName: Bo Prime
+layout: post
+permalink: /primes/how-to-get-bo-prime/
+seoTitle: How To Get Bo Prime.
+Bo Prime Vaulted!
 status: VAULTED
-image: /images/primes/warframe-how-to-get-bo-prime.jpg
-alongWithPrimeItems:
-  - Loki Prime
-  - Wyrm Prime
+title: How To Get Bo Prime
 ---
 <p>Hey guys.
-And the <strong>Bo Prime</strong> along with the Loki Prime and the Wyrm Prime have emerged from the Prime Vault.
-Today I'll be showing you which relics you'll need to farm to get Bo Prime and where you can farm these relics. </p><!--more--><h2>Bo Prime Relics</h2><p>So, Bo Prime parts scattered across three different relics:</p><ul><li><b>Axi L4</b> that drops Bo Prime Ornament</li><li><b>Lith O2</b> that drops Bo Prime Blueprint</li><li><b>Neo V8</b> that drops Bo Prime Handle</li></ul><h2>Bo Prime Relics Farming</h2><h3>How To Get Bo Prime Ornament Relics</h3><p>You can obtain <b>Axi L4 Relics</b> from Aten - a mobile defense mission or Marduk - a sabotage mission.
-Both of them have a chance to drop a Neo relic as well.</p><p>Xini also has a high Neurodes drop, so be sure to keep an eye for [Neurodes](/warframe-neurodes-farming/ "Warframe Neurodes Farming").</p><h3>How To Get Bo Prime Blueprint Relics</h3><p>For <strong>farming Lith O2 Relics</strong> the <b>Heppit</b> mission in the Void is a great option.
-It's a quick capture mission which you can repeat pretty quickly.</p><h3>How To Get Bo Prime Handle Relics</h3><p>For <b>Neo V8 Relics</b>, my recommendation is <b>Belenus</b> in the Void.
-Belenus is a straightforward defense mission best attempted with a team and you should be able to get two Neo relics in 10 waves most of the time(or one Meso and one Neo).</p><p>Finally, relic packs always a decent way to get your hands on those new Bo Prime relics.</p><p>And that’s pretty much all I want to say about <strong>Bo Prime Relics farming</strong>.
-I hope this guide helped and good luck with farming.
+And the <strong>Bo Prime</strong> along with <a href="/primes/how-to-get-loki-prime/" title="How To Get Loki Prime">Loki Prime</a> and <a href="/primes/how-to-get-wyrm-prime/" title="How To Get Wyrm Prime">Wyrm Prime</a> have been retired(vaulted) from the Warframe reward tables.</p><!--more--> <h2>Bo Prime Vaulted</h2> <p>Now, if you've joined fairly recently there's a pretty good chance you have never experienced the vaulting.
+So, what it did is remove the relics that would drop parts for the Bo Prime from the drop table.
+So, currently Bo Prime is inaccessible for some period of time.
+An important thing to remember here though is that while Bo Prime relics were moved over to the Prime Vault and made inaccessible, any relics that were acquired before these items were moved into the Prime Vault will stay.</p> <h2>How To Get Bo Prime</h2> <p>So, first things first, check the presence of the following relics in your Void Relic Refinement:</p> <ul>  <li> <b>Lith G2, Lith O2</b> that drop Bo Prime Blueprint </li>  <li> <b>Neo V8, Neo F1</b> that drop Bo Prime Handle </li>  <li> <b>Axi L4, Meso E1</b> that drop Bo Prime Ornament </li>  </ul> <p>If you don't have any of them then either you could buy Bo Prime Relics from other players or wait until the Bo Prime eventually returns when the Prime Vault opens again.</p> <p>And that’s pretty much all I want to say about <strong>How To Get Bo Prime</strong>.
+I hope this guide helped and let's hope Bo Prime will be unvaulted again soon.
 Bye-bye.</p>